-(i) Performing sealed source leak tests and inventories;

-- (ii) Performing decay corrections; - (iii) Performing full calibration and periodic spot checks of external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and

-(iv) Conducting radiation surveys around external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and

-2. Has obtained written attestation that the individual has satisfactorily completed the requirements in paragraphs 420-3-26-.07(27)(c) and 420-3-26-.07(27)(a)1. and 2., or 420-3-26-.07(27)(b)1. and (c), and has achieved a level of competency sufficient to function independently as an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status.
-The written attestation must be signed by a preceptor authorized medical physicist who meets the requirements in 420-3-26-.07(27), or equivalent Nuclear Regulatory Commission, Agreement State or requirements for an authorized medical physicist status; and

-(c) Has training for the type(s) of use for which authorization is sought that includes handson device operation, safety procedures, clinical use, and the operation of a treatment planning system.
+- (i) Performing sealed source leak tests and inventories; - (ii) Performing decay corrections; - (iii) Performing full calibration and periodic spot checks of external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and - (iv) Conducting radiation surveys around external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and - 2.
+Has obtained written attestation that the individual has satisfactorily completed the requirements in paragraphs 420-3-26-.07(27)(c) and 420-3-26-.07(27)(a)1. and 2., or 420-3-26-.07(27)(b)1. and (c), and has achieved a level of competency sufficient to function independently as an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status.
+The written attestation must be signed by a preceptor authorized medical physicist who meets the requirements in 420-3-26-.07(27), 420-3-26-.07(29) or equivalent Nuclear Regulatory Commission or Agreement State requirements for an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status; and - (c) Has training for the type(s) of use for which authorization is sought that includes hands-on device operation, safety procedures, clinical use, and the operation of a treatment planning system.
 This training requirement may be satisfied by satisfactorily completing either a training program provided by the vendor or by training supervised by an authorized medical physicist authorized for the type(s) of use for which the individual is seeking authorization.